kitetale/15-466-FinalGame/NEST.md

 			- [`ShowMeshesProgram.hpp`](ShowMeshesProgram.hpp), [`ShowMeshesProgram.cpp`](ShowMeshesProgram.cpp)
 			- [`ShowSceneProgram.hpp`](ShowSceneProgram.hpp), [`ShowSceneProgram.cpp`](ShowSceneProgram.cpp)
 - Here be dragons (files you probably don't need to look at):
+	- [`set-utf8-code-page.manifest`](set-utf8-code-page.manifest) embedded on windows so that the application runs in the UTF-8 code page, as per https://docs.microsoft.com/en-us/windows/apps/design/globalizing/use-utf8-code-page .
 	- [`load_wav.hpp`](load_wav.hpp), [`load_wav.cpp`](load_wav.cpp) helper to load wav files. (used by `Sound::Sample`)
 	- [`load_opus.hpp`](load_opus.hpp), [`load_opus.cpp`](load_opus.cpp) helper to load opus files. (used by `Sound::Sample`)
 	- [`make-GL.py`](make-GL.py) does what it says on the tin.
 Included in case you are curious.
 You won't need to run it.